SMART-Dal/codegreen/packages/ide/README.md

 # Energy IDE

-The **Energy IDE** module integrates Code Green with popular development environments.
+The **Energy IDE** module integrates CodeGreen with popular development environments.
 It offers IDE plugins and a user interface for triggering energy measurements, visualizing reports, and interacting with the tool.

 **Responsibilities:**
 - Provide integration with IDEs like VSCode and IntelliJ.